Michigan Highways: Since 1997.

 1950 – By the end of the year, the newly relocated M-169 (formerly the routing of M-55 until early July 1949) in the area of Houghton Lake Heights in Roscommon Co is redesignated as BUS M-55.

-1951 (July 2) New! – The former route of M-55 at Tawas City and East Tawas bypassed by the new Hemlock St routing determined as a state trunkline highway on November 3, 1950 is oficially turned back to city and county control.
+1951 (July 2) – The former route of M-55 at Tawas City and East Tawas bypassed by the new Hemlock St routing established as a state trunkline highway on November 3, 1950 is oficially turned back to city and county control.

 1959 – The final several miles of unpaved M-55 are hard-surfaced, in central Iosco Co.